 The weather around here has been particularly cloudy lately, hasn’t it?
 Well, there are a lot of great and interesting things to be said about the cloud, and we know that many of you are looking to hear about it from every angle possible, so that’s what we’ve kind of been focusing on lately.
 But enough is enough already, right?
 Well, for now it is.
 We’ll wrap back around to the cloud later, but right now let’s change things up – let’s talk colocation.

 If you’re a web-based business that already owns its own servers then you’re in great shape.
-But if you’ve dropped a nice little chunk of cash on high-tech servers to store all of your data on you probably don’t want to shove them into some dusty old room somewhere.
-Actually, scratch that.
+But if you’ve dropped a nice little chunk of cash on high-tech servers to store all of your data on, you probably don’t want to shove it into some dusty old room somewhere.
+Scratch that.
 You definitely don’t want to do that.
 Trust us.
 There’s also a good chance that you don’t want to spend ludicrous amounts of money constructing a brand new state-of-the-art server facility.
 You do, however, want to store your servers in such a place.
 The solution?
 Choose colocation.

-Colo gets your very own servers – or ones you decided to lease – stored in a world-class data center (DC) with oodles and oodles of space and high-tech, precise temperature controls and security measures.
+Colo gets your very own servers – or ones you decided to lease – stored in a world-class data center (DC) with oodles and oodles of space and high-tech, precise temperature controls (managed and the appliances managed by the right AC Repair professionals on the job) and security measures.
 It’s the perfect solution for web-based companies that want their data protected while keeping it stored on their own servers that are stored in the absolute best facilities around.

 Oftentimes, businesses go the colo route in order to tackle precise concerns or limitations of their own data centers.
 Insufficient power supplies, underpowered or outdated HVAC systems and limited physical space are the biggest reasons.
 Other firms are on the lookout for lower workload latency, which can be achieved by putting applications and data for them closer to their users in the physical world.
 Finally, colocation can be used as part of disaster recovery or business continuity plans.